apache/flink-web/_posts/2021-08-30-release-statefun-3.1.0.md

 context.cancel_delayed_message("flow-1234")
 ```

-Please note that a message cancellation occurs on a best-effort basis, as the message might already be delivered or enqueued for immediate delivery on a remote worker’s mailbox.
+Please note that a message cancellation occurs on a best-effort basis, as the message might have already been delivered or enqueued for immediate delivery on a remote worker’s mailbox.

 ### New way to specify components